wkhere/stackless/Doc/reference/datamodel.rst

             object.__ixor__(self, other)
             object.__ior__(self, other)

-   These methods are called to implement the augmented arithmetic operations (``+=``, ``-=``, ``*=``, ``/=``, ``//=``, ``%=``, ``**=``, ``<<=``, ``>>=``,
+   These methods are called to implement the augmented arithmetic assignments (``+=``, ``-=``, ``*=``, ``/=``, ``//=``, ``%=``, ``**=``, ``<<=``, ``>>=``,
    ``&=``, ``^=``, ``|=``).
 These methods should attempt to do the operation in-place (modifying *self*) and return the result (which could be, but does not have to be, *self*).
-If a specific method is not defined, the augmented operation falls back to the normal methods.
-For instance, to evaluate the expression ``x += y``, where *x* is an instance of a class that has an :meth:`__iadd__` method, ``x.__iadd__(y)`` is called.
+If a specific method is not defined, the augmented assignment falls back to the normal methods.
+For instance, to execute the statement ``x += y``, where *x* is an instance of a class that has an :meth:`__iadd__` method, ``x.__iadd__(y)`` is called.
 If *x* is an instance of a class that does not define a :meth:`__iadd__` method, ``x.__add__(y)`` and ``y.__radd__(x)`` are considered, as with the evaluation of ``x + y``.